In Conversation: Ant Miles

 S: How did you grow a record’s demand back then?

 AM: So we’d naturally get a vibe that a particular track is going to do okay, to go ahead and master it and progress with it as a product.
-We’d often get like 30 white labels done to make sure they’re not jumping and then those 30 would go out to what I call the elite, which back then was like Goldie, Grooverider, Brockie, Randall, Hype, all the key players in the scene at that time.
+We’d often get like 30 white labels done to make sure they’re not jumping and then those 30 would go out to what I call the elite, which back then was like Grooverider, Goldie, Brockie, Randall, Hype, all the key players in the scene at that time.
 Of course, that’s when it starts getting grown on underground radio stations and clubs.
-It was such a lot of fun, to develop the artwork and press sheets and so on.
-After a length of time we would give it to the distributor, back then S.R.D., and we’d go ahead and press another 300 white promos that does a bit of a broader mailout, one copy to every shop to eventually get a pre-sale figure.
-Liftin’ Spirit is still with S.R.D. to this day.
+It was also fun, to develop the artwork and press sheets and stuff.
+After a length of time we gave it to the distributor, back then S.R.D, and we’d go ahead and press another 300 white promos that does a bit of a broader mail out, one copy to every shop to eventually get a pre-sale figure.
+Those were the days.